• Skip to primary navigation

 Home » Recipes » Granola

-Published: Jul 21, 2020 · Modified: Aug 9, 2021 by Katelyn Ryan · This post may contain affiliate links · This blog generates income via ads · #sponsoredpost · Leave a Comment
+Published: Jul 21, 2020 · Modified: Jun 27, 2022 by Katelyn Theofanis · This post may contain affiliate links · This blog generates income via ads · #sponsoredpost · Leave a Comment

 Jump to Recipe Print Recipe

-These Coconut Cranberry Granola Clusters are the perfect addition to your morning yogurt bowl.
-Each cluster is full of coconut flavor.
-They are crunchy, subtly sweet, and absolutely yummy!
+This Toasted Coconut Granola with almonds and cranberries is the perfect addition to your morning yogurt bowl.
+This recipe uses simple ingredients like rolled oats, maple syrup, and shredded coconut.
+It is crunchy, subtly sweet, and absolutely yummy!

-If you are looking for additional easy granola recipes, look no further.
-These Chocolate Coconut Pecan Granola Clusters and this deliciously sweet Coconut Chocolate Chip Granola are some other yummy coconut-inspired recipes you need to try!
+If you are looking for more coconut granola recipes, look no further.
+Try my Chocolate Coconut Pecan Granola Clusters or this deliciously sweet Coconut Chocolate Chip Granola.

 Jump to: